rainyday309/mse-analysis/README.md

 ### data handling for each patient
 - trimArray.m : trim matrix to 20x1280n, for splitting array into 10sec epoch
 - butterworth band filter, filter out frequency < 1Hz and > 70 (32?)
 Hz
-- cut matrix into n submatrix with size of 20x1280, returned in cell array
+- splitArray.m : cut matrix into n submatrix with size of 20x1280, returned in cell array
 - fft each epoch and return power spectrum of each epoch
 - calculate signal-noise ratio (percentage of power at alpha and beta range) of each epoch
 - select 3 epoch with best signal-noise ratio